rgmorales/kubernetes-the-hard-way-on-lxd/README.md

 The original excellent guide from Kelsey can be found here: [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way).
 This guide is an adaptation to his guide, and many steps exactly the same.
 This guide has some shell scripts to execute operations on containers.
 While executing those command, take in consideration what you would do in several production servers.

-You can also deploy Kubernetes using juju and conjure, but that whould be the easy way ;)

 # Kubernetes The Hard Way

 This tutorial walks you through setting up Kubernetes the hard way in a single host using LXC containers.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's what you are looking for, then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/).
 For a complete deployment using juju on LXD, you can use [conjure](https://tutorials.ubuntu.com/tutorial/install-kubernetes-with-conjure-up#0) Please note that the deployment with conjure is slightly differen than this tutorial and uses different components and versions.